THE EXTRAVAGANT FATHER

 When the tax collectors and sinners drew near to the Lord Jesus to hear Him, the legalistic and self-righteous Pharisees and scribes complained, saying, “This Man receives sinners and eats with them.”
 (Luke 15:2 NKJV).

 One of the parables Jesus gave was that which is traditionally referred to as “the Parable of the Prodigal Son.”
-However, a deeper look into the parable will reveal that that prodigal son has a gracious father who had and demonstrated an extravagant love towards him when he was unworthy or undeserving of his love.
+However, a deeper look into the parable will reveal that that prodigal son has a gracious father, who demonstrated an extravagant love towards him when he was unworthy or undeserving of his love.

 In any culture it is outrageous and improper for a child to request for his share of his father’s property while the father is still alive, hale and hearty.
 The prodigal son’s request for his portion of his father’s wealth while his father was still alive clearly portrayed him as unloving, greedy and self-centred.